hermeznetwork/docs/docs/developers/sdk.md

                        tokenDAI,
                        hermezWallet.publicKeyCompressedHex)
 ```
-Internally, the deposit funcion calls Hermez smart contract to add the L1 transaction.
+Internally, the deposit function calls Hermez smart contract to add the L1 transaction.

 ### Verify Balance
 A token balance can be obtained by querying a Hermez node and passing the hermezEthereumAddress of the Hermez account.